-With the right fuel card, small business owners can streamline their day-to-day operations and eliminate many of the stressful and time-consuming administrative headaches that are faced by their staff; whilst fuel cards may seem like just another payment method, they do a whole lot more.
+With the right fuel card, business owners can streamline their day-to-day operations and eliminate many of the stressful and time-consuming administrative headaches that are faced by their staff; whilst fuel cards may seem like just another payment method, they do a whole lot more.

-So, in addition to buying one of their many convenient meal deals, your fleet drivers can now fill up when they pull in for a quick pitstop at their local Tesco forecourt.
+So, in addition to buying one of their many convenient meal deals, your fleet drivers can now fill up when they pull in for a quick pit stop at their local Tesco forecourt.

-Tesco fuel cards through iCompario
+Tesco Fuel Cards through iCompario

 Now, we are sure that you know what Tesco is, but for the uninitiated…

-Tesco is a British multinational groceries and general merchandise retailer.
+Tesco is a British multinational grocery and general merchandise retailer.
 The company is one of the UK’s ‘big four’ supermarkets and the third largest in the world measured by its gross revenues and was founded all the way back in 1919.
 Tesco is not just a British staple, though; it operates stores in several countries across Asia and Europe, including Hungary and Thailand.
-In the UK, Tesco enjoys a groceries market share of around 28.4%.
+In the UK, Tesco enjoys a grocery market share of around 28.4%.

 Tesco began selling petrol in 1974.
 At present, its forecourts sell 95, 97, and RON (Greenergy) petrol from its forecourts that can be found at most Tesco Superstore and Tesco Extra locations.
 In 1998, Tesco formed a partnership with Esso.
 As of 2013, there were 200 different joint Tesco/Esso sites throughout the UK.

-About the Tesco Fuel Card
+About Tesco Fuel Cards